-We are delighted to provide a free quotation.
-Our experienced technicians assess your needs at your premises, so you are then aware of the exact costs involved.
-Additionally, Solar Panels are now mainstream, with significantly reduced prices.
+We are happy to provide a quotation for your requirements.
+Our experienced technicians assess your needs at your premises at reasonable rates, so you are aware of the exact costs involved.
+Solar Panels are now mainstream, with significantly reduced prices.

 Depending on whether the project is residential or commercial, some clients will require a system upgrade to include a water heating system via a solar diverter, a new Solar panel PV system, or both.